 As the ppm of dissolved oxygen increased so did the amount of fish there were in the water.
 Clearly, the fish prefer to be in water that has more ppm of dissolved oxygen.
 2. Do background research – Utilizing at least one scholarly source, describe how variations in dissolved oxygen content in a body of water can affect fish populations.
 Answer = Based on research done by Elshout, Pires, Leuven, Bonga, and Hendriks, lower Dissolved Oxygen levels have a major impact on the fish population and reproduction.

-You should submit your document as a Word (.doc or .docx) or Rich Text Format (.rtf) file for best compatibility.
-Exercise 1: Data Interpretation Dissolved oxygen is oxygen that is trapped in a fluid, such as water.
+Lab 1 – Introduction to Science Exercise 1: The Scientific Method Dissolved oxygen is oxygen that is trapped in a fluid, such as water.
 Since many living organism requires oxygen to survive, it is a necessary component of water systems such as streams, lakes and rivers in order to support aquatic life.
-The dissolved oxygen is measured in units of ppm (parts per million).
+The dissolved oxygen is measured in units of parts per million (ppm).
 Examine the data in Table 4 showing the amount of dissolved oxygen present and the number of fish observed in the body of water the sample was taken from; finally, answer the questions below.
+QUESTIONS 1.